Running a Bar For Dummies

 Have spotters and mystery shoppers pull surprise inspections on a fairly regular basis.

-If an employee is caught stealing or breaking a law, dismiss them with no second chances.
+Dismiss any employee who is caught stealing or breaking a law, with no second chances.

 Install security cameras.